 Meet the Owner:

-Patrick LaPage, the owner of 911 Restoration Central New York is no stranger to the world of customer service through his flood cleanup efforts.
+The owner of 911 Restoration Central New York is no stranger to the world of customer service through his flood cleanup efforts.
 He has been on one end of customer relations or another for his entire career.

-“We opened up last year in June because I wanted to strike out on my own,” Patrick says, “and being my own boss in the restoration industry gives me the ability to help people with different problems every day.”
+“We opened up last year in June because I wanted to strike out on my own,” he says, “and being my own boss in the restoration industry gives me the ability to help people with different problems every day.”

 This is because their job starts from the moment they pick up the phone to answer the emergency call, and it doesn’t stop until the client gets their property back in the safe and sound way that they remember it.

-Patrick’s Top Tips:
+Project Manager’s Top Tips:

-Patrick knows the restoration industry inside out.
+Our owner knows the restoration industry inside out.
 His skills and expertise have been honed from doing quality work for the people of Central New York and giving them the best customer experience at the same time on all the various jobs he has done.